 Salesforce Marketing Cloud Account Engagement (Pardot)

 Pardot has a solution called Metrics Guard that temporarily filters bot clicks based on “surges” of clicks.
-They also have visitor filters that block IP ranges associated with email security scanners, and Pardot provide about 30 IP ranges.
+They also have visitor filters that block IP addresses associated with email security scanners, and Pardot provide about 30 IP ranges.
 You can add your own IP ranges too.
-As great as this feature is, the game is changing quickly and it needs proactive management.
-For example, there’s been a surge in fake clicks from Microsoft Azure and Amazon Web Services since June 2024.

 Adobe Marketing Cloud (Marketo)